wireservice/agate-charts/docs/tutorial.rst

 Importing out dependencies
 ==========================

 Our only dependencies for this tutorial will be agate and agate-charts.
-When we import :code:`agatecharts` we call its :func:`.patch` function, which attaches the :class:`.TableCharts` methods to :class:`.Table` and the :class:`.TableSetCharts` methods to :class:`.TableSet`.
+Importing :code:`agatecharts` attaches the :mod:`agatecharts.table` methods to :class:`.Table` and the :mod:`agatecharts.tableset` methods to :class:`.TableSet`.

 .. code-block:: python

     import agate
     import agatecharts

-    agatecharts.patch()

 Loading the data
 ================